tooltwist/juice.io/src/v2/guide/index.md

 ```

 The value returned will be determined by:
-1. If the value is defined in the configuration it will be returned.
+1. If the value is defined in the config it will be returned.
 2. If a default value is specified, it will be returned.
 3. If the default value is juice.OPTIONAL, then the default value for the type will be returned (an empty string, or -1 for numeric values).
 4. If the default value provided is juice.MANDATORY, an exception is thrown.
 Typically the program should immediately log the error and shut down.